xiannanhuang/RE-ICLR/README.md

 |      | RMSD | 0.4836  | 0.4293  | 0.6923  |

 # More base model
-We conducted additional experiments on the ETT dataset using TimeFilter and TimeKAN.
+We conducted additional experiments on the ETT datasets using TimeFilter and TimeKAN.
 The results are as follows:
 Results for TimeFilter:
 | Dataset | H  | Ori    | fOGD   | OGD    | DSOF   | SOILD  | ADCSD  | Proceed | ADAPT-Z | IMP    |
 |---------|----|--------|--------|--------|--------|--------|--------|---------|---------|--------|